thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

         - lots of people learn by example-based  learning, project based.
 But also learning whats under the hood, whats really going on, makes you a better coder.
     2.18, async callback
         - async === means more than one at a time. simple.
-        - JS doesnt run asynchronously, it runs sync stuff, but due to event loop/thread pool, it can have stuff run in the background
+        - JS doesn't run asynchronously, it runs sync stuff, but due to event loop/thread pool, it can have stuff run in the background
         - while you have execution contexts bubbling up, from global to the next, etc, you also have:
         - the event queue, which is like the ticker/timer moving everything along
         - the event queue is like a secondary execution context stack.
 This